 Waterfalls Are a Must-See in Winter, Too

-More than 250 waterfalls are located near Brevard, many of them accessible off what is known as the waterfalls byway, U.S. Highway 64.
+More than 250 waterfalls are located near Brevard, many of them accessible off what is known as the Waterfall Byway, U.S. Highway 64.
 A number of waterfalls along this route are visible from the road, making it possible to see the frozen falls in winter from the warmth of your car.

 A very impressive cascade is 411-foot Whitewater Falls, the highest on the East Coast.
 No other waterfall in the East has this combination of water volume, height and visibility, and it’s been designated a North Carolina Natural Heritage Area.
 Get there by taking U.S. Highway 281 south out of Cashiers.
 A short, handicapped-accessible trail makes the falls easy to access from the parking lot.

 As you continue on the parkway, for your next stop, be prepared to do what countless others have done before you: Pull out your camera phone and take a picture of Looking Glass Falls.
-Because of its accessibility, it’s considered one of the most photographed waterfalls in America outside of Niagara Falls.
+Because of its accessibility, it’s considered one of the most photographed waterfalls in America.

 Great views are offered at the top of stairs as well as a lower platform, where you can hop across rocks (be careful because the rocks can be slick).
 Get to Looking Glass on U.S. Highway 276 from Blue Ridge Parkway, or on that highway through Pisgah National Forest.